sabnisshreyas91/Data-Input-Module/README.md

 # Data-Input-Module
-Data Input Module developed as part of the 'Basics of Data Analytics' course offered by the Center for Continuing Education at IISc
+Data Input Module developed as a Programming Assignment for the 'Basics of Data Analytics' course offered by the Center for Continuing Education at IISc